almaan/ExprByDist/README.md

 A simple CLI based implementation which allows one to plot the gene expression as a function of the distance to a given feature.
 The current application is implemented with the intentio to be used for cancer samples.
 The main plot will on the right hand side (positive) have the expression of genes given as a function of the distance to the _nearest_ tumor spot whilst the left hand side (negative) will plot the expression of the same gene as a function of the distance to the neares non-tumor spot.
 To clearly illustrate which values are calculated within the tumor these are plotted over a red background whilst those outside are plotted over a green background.
-Smoothing using either polynomial of a specified degree or the standard loess will be used, with default being a polynomial of degree 5.
+The smoothed curves are prodcued by fitting a gaussian process (GP) to the observed count data (normalized within each spot as to be represented in terms of relative frequencies).
+The predicted mean value is visualized with an error bars indicating +/- 2sd.
+The fitting is performed using kernlab's *gausspr* with default settings.

 You can specify explicity genes which you want to study using the command "--genes GENE1 GENE2 GENE3", where each of the genes will be plotted in the same graph.
 To make comparisions between different runs easier, the genes will have the same color in any run independent of the gene set, the color is given as a function of the ENSEMBL id.
 As an alternative to specifying genes, one can use the genes